stanfordjournalism/stanford-progj-2020/docs/python/csv.md

 * Rows are automatically split on the delimiter (a comma in this case)
 * Newline characteres are automatically stripped

 Because [csv.reader][] returns rows as lists of values, we must access individual values in each row based on their index position (e.g. `row[0]`).
 This can be less readable and more brittle from a code perspective.
-For example, if a government agency changes the structue of a CSV by re-ordering or adding new columns, code that relies on index position will need to be updated.
+For example, if a government agency changes the structure of a CSV by re-ordering or adding new columns, code that relies on index position will need to be updated.

 ### DictReader